Looking At ServiceNow's Recent Unusual Options Activity

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $580.0 to $1000.0 for ServiceNow over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $700.0 to $970.0 for ServiceNow over the recent three months.

 ServiceNow Call and Put Volume: 30-Day Overview